Dining Picks

 Vernon

-Originally opened as a sake bar on Alberta, Zilla Sake eventually evolved into one of Portland’s top sushi restaurants with sushi chef and sake expert Kate Koo at the helm.
-Sip on a sake that’ll open your eyes to what the beverage can be—we particularly like the poetically-named “Cabin in the Snow,” one of Koo’s favorites that’s super-smooth with a lightly fruity finish.
-Try the super-tender octopus nigiri or the lightly sweet sea eel, and for rolls, order the Tsunami, a bright, zingy combo of yellowtail, ponzu, and green onion on top filled with naturally sweet Dungeness crab and crunchy cucumber.
-1806 NE Alberta St —KCH
+Originally opened as a sake bar, Zilla Sake eventually evolved into one of Portland’s top sushi restaurants under chef and owner Kate Koo.
+Sip on a sake that’ll open your eyes to what the beverage can be.
+Then try the super-tender braised octopus nigiri or the lightly sweet sea eel or go all out with omakase.
+The Tsunami roll is a house specialty and a favorite, a bright, zingy combo topped with yellowtail, ponzu, and green onion, and filled with naturally sweet Dungeness crab and crisp cucumber. —KCH

 Share